Balancing bowel health: ways to help reduce your risk of bowel cancer

 When it comes to a healthy bowel, the first thing that springs to many of our minds is eating more fibre.
 But eating enough fibre isn’t the only thing you can do to keep your bowel happy and help reduce the risk of bowel cancer.

 - Bowel cancer (also known as colorectal cancer) refers to cancer in the colon and rectum.
-This is an important part of the digestive system absorbing water and salts and turns what is left over into solid waste (known as faeces, stools or poo when it leaves the body).
+This is an important part of the digestive system which absorbs water and salts and turns what is left over into solid waste (known as faeces, stools, or poo when it leaves the body).